sseefried/lambdalog/drafts/2011-07-08-sharing-recovery.markdown

 * Rectangular nodes are of type `Exp a`
 * Elliptical nodes are of type `PreExp Exp Fun a`

 This graph was automatically generated.
-How did we discover the sharing in the heap?
+So, if this is the case how did we discover the sharing in the heap?
 It turns out that GHC has provided run-time support for this via a mechanism called *stable names*.
 Stable names are abstract names for an object in the heap that support fast, not quite exact, comparison ($O(1)$) and hashing.
 In other language one can use pointer or reference equality to quickly compare two objects, which allows fast hash table implementations.
 One cannot compare object addresses in Haskell since the garbage collector can move objects around.

 Two stable names that are equal are guaranteed to refer to the same object.
 The converse is not true; if two stable names are not equal then the objects they name may still be equal.
 Thus,